hapax/hapax.github.io/assets/mindjam.md

 Put simply, each moment is *always* being experienced, a sort of "brainjam" by which our life is pickled into the spacetime continuum.
-The sense that time passes, the impression of sequence, is (and must be) a cognitive artefact rather than some incorrigible metaphysical fact.
+The sense that time passes and the impression of sequence are (and must be) cognitive artefacts rather than some incorrigible metaphysical observations.

 For arguments in favour of this view, and other elaborations, I refer to that post.
 <!-- Here, I want to discuss some of the broader philosophical aspects of
 brainjam, and how it relates to eternal recurrence, fatalism, the nature of individual identity and free will. -->